baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/elements_attributes/image/display_labelmap_id.md

 If more than one image element is set up for this image path - differing orientations, this attribute needs to be set up on each instance.

+If the pages of the study are to be randomized using the Session attribute *RandomizePageGroups* to "Y", then the PageGroup attribute on the page for the images with *LabelMapID* and the *DisplayLabelMapID* page must be the same.

 ## Example